lucendio/lecture-devops-infos/grading.md

 =======

-This document explains which parts of the assignments taken during this course end up in your grading.
+This document explains which parts of the assignments that are being taken during this course will be part of your overall score.

 In order to pass the course, one is required to obtain at least _**50%**_ of the overall achievable score.